Renato Casarotto: K2: south-south-west spur and accident on the return

 K2 with the de Filippi glacier, the site of the accident.

 In 1986 Casarotto attempted to climb the south-south-west spur of K2 along a route attempted by a 1979 French expedition.
 At 300 meters from the summit he made the decision to turn back due to a change in the weather.
-On the descent, only a short distance from base camp an ice bridge collapsed while he was crossing a crevasse on the de Filippi glacier and Casarotto fell 40 meters to the bottom of the crevasse.
+On the descent from the Negrotto col and only a short distance from base camp, an ice bridge collapsed under his weight on the de Filippi glacier and Casarotto fell 40 meters to the bottom of a crevasse.

 Casarotto was able to raise the alarm by radio and was able to summon the Italians of the Quote 8000 group who had been following his descent with binoculars and saw him disappear into the crevasse.
 Though still alive he was gravely injured, rescuers were able to bring him back to the surface but after attempting to walk a few steps he collapsed on his backpack and died shortly afterwards from numerous internal haemorrhage on the 16th of July.
-He was laid to rest in the same crevasse into which he had fallen, following the wishes of his wife.
+He was laid to rest in the same crevasse into which he had fallen, following the wishes of his wife, Goretta.

 After 17 years, the moving of the glaciers caused his remains to become exposed.
 They were found in August 2003 by a group of climbers from Kazakhstan, who moved the remains to the Gilkey Memorial, and a memorial plaque is placed there in 2005.